FTC: Affiliate Disclosure Links may pay commission

-With dcrainmaker confirming the approximate release date of Garmin Running Power (GRP) as “… around November 22nd, which is the date that the next version of Connect IQ (2.4) is released to the public” (link to: dcrainmaker.com).
-Then you can pretty much bet your bottom dollar that a product announcement will follow suit at a very similar time, possibly even next week.
-More likely, a week or so earlier to get past the fluff of the cyber Monday/black friday deals.
+With dcr confirming the approximate release date of Garmin Running Power (GRP) as “… around November 22nd, which is the date that the next version of Connect IQ (2.4) is released to the public“.
+Then you can pretty much bet your bottom dollar that a product announcement will follow suit at a very similar time.
+(Edit: GRP Now released)

-So there should be some nice offers of the Forerunner 235 and the Forerunner 630 on Black Friday (24 Nov) as retailers desperately try to clear the shelves of ‘old’ stock.
+So there should be some nice offers on the Forerunner 235 and the Forerunner 630 on Black Friday (24 Nov) as retailers desperately try to clear the shelves of ‘old’ stock.
+(Edit: there were 😉 )

 Strangely too we might also see the same with the Fenix 5 ‘replacement’ urging retailers to clear the shelves of Fenix 5 ‘originals’….

 Garmin Running Power will need a barometric altimeter.
 So what will the 245 and 645 have?
 You guessed it “a barometric altimeter”